 - Baby powder.
 Powder will keep the anal area dry, much as it does for babies, thus avoiding the adult equivalent of a diaper rash.

 - If your hemorrhoids protrude, you may be able to manually replace them by gently pushing them back in.
 This will lessen the irritation associated with the hemorrhoidal prolapse.
 Hemorrhoids do not like the light of day.
 You may be able to return them to their normal, “inside” location.
 Your proctologist will advise you in this regard.

 - If stool softeners do not soften your stool, your proctologist may prescribe a powder named PEG (polyethylene glycol).
 Its daily use for a very short period of time will allow for a more regular and complete evacuation.
 PEG solutions should be used under the guidance of your colon and rectal surgeon.

 - A warm sitz bath.
 Sometimes a warm bath may relieve your stress and anal discomfort and break the cycle of pain.
 The warm water can help to alleviate the spasm associated with a bout of hemorrhoids.

 If all else fails, your colorectal surgeon will discuss slightly more invasive maneuvers that can be performed in the office.
 Hemorrhoidal injections, also known as sclerotherapy, rubber band ligation, and infrared coagulation are but a few of the time-tested, minimally invasive, painless maneuvers that can help to control your symptoms.
 Each of these should be performed by a proctologist specially trained in their use.

 Los Angeles Colon And Rectal Surgical Associates

-At Los Angeles Colon and Rectal Surgical Associates, each of the surgeons is board certified and available to talk with you, gently examine you and care for your problem in an straight forward manner.
+At Los Angeles Colon and Rectal Surgical Associates, each of the surgeons is board-certified and available to talk with you, gently examine you, and straightforwardly care for your problem.
 Help is available for the pesky symptoms of hemorrhoidal disease.
 Call (310)273-2310.